First we need to understand -- What is a Security Program?

 A security program is a set of actions and documents which outline what and how the organization is securing sensitive information.
 The end goal of a security program is to establish clear and concise metrics and goals which will allow your organization to adapt to new threats and identify weaknesses, in the ever-changing environments.

-The first step of a security program is to define the program itself in what is called a security plan.
+MY RECOMMENDED APPROACH The first step of a security program is to define the program itself in what is called a security plan.
 The security plan is simply the identification of what is going to be secured, responsibilities, and direction.
 We’re going to be speaking with stakeholders (leadership, data owners, users, etc.) to identify what sensitive information exists and where.

 When speaking of responsibilities, we’re not speaking of who is responsible for securing what data but, rather **who is responsible to establish, test, and maintain the program. ** There needs to be leadership buy-in for the security program to be successful as the inevitable change that will occur is rarely comfortable.